sayfaslan/knowledge-wiki/study-plan-for-engineering.md

 2. **Phase 2: Core Knowledge Development (Years 3–5)**
    Deep dive into theory and practical applications, including labs and projects.
 3. **Phase 3: Specialization and Integration (Years 6–8)**
-   Combine knowledge to design, manufacture, and program complex systems, including optical systems.
+   Combine knowledge to design, manufacture, and program complex systems, including robotics and optical systems.

 ---